-These burgers were my first epic grilling attempt of the season, and I’m so pleased with how they turned out!
-I know there are purists who prefer to call them “patties” but we’re staying with burgers because who craves patties?!
+These flavourful chickpea and quinoa veggie burgers were my first epic grilling attempt of the season.
+I’m so pleased with how they turned out!
+I know there are purists who prefer to call them “patties” but I’m staying with burgers 😊

-So this one has some bloody mary vibes.
-Lots of spicy components, horseradish, a special sauce, a little lemon freshness, celery slaw for crunch, tomatoes by way of paste AND chopped up sun dried ones.
+These quinoa burgers have the zesty, zippy, and tomato-y qualities of a Bloody Mary, which is kind of fun!
+I included some spice, horseradish, a special sauce, fresh lemon, and celery slaw for crunch.
+I also utilize tomatoes by way of paste AND chopped up sun dried tomatoes.
 This burger has some intense flavour that stands alone.
 Aside from set-up time, these took about 25 minutes for me to throw together, which is nice with those jam-packed summer days coming up.

 Bloody Mary Veggie Burgers